Skip to main content

 Model used to generate document parts.This model role is less sensitive to model intelligence than others.
 Feel free to pick a cheaper model such as Claude Haiku here if data is very simple and you want to minimize cost.

-Model used to create document blueprint.Recommended: Claude Opus or Gemini Pro.
+Model used to create document blueprint.Default: Claude Sonnet (thinking variant).
+Claude Opus or Gemini 3 are also good choices.

-Model used to perform quality improvements.Recommended: Claude Sonnet/Opus or Gemini 3 are all good choices.
-Weak models are not recommended as revision is a complex task.Only used if “Enable revisions” is ON
+Model used to perform quality improvements, filtering, and part concatenation.Recommended: Claude Sonnet/Opus or Gemini 3 are all good choices.
+Weak models are not recommended as revision is a complex task.Only used if revisions or filtering are enabled.

 Number of quality improvement passes.Range: 1-5For highest quality or whenever you see any issues with generated data, increase this setting to 3+.
 Note this increases cost and generation time.